 What is an Opiate Addiction?

 In general, addiction is a disease that affects your brain and your behaviors.
-At first, you have control over your choices that lead to you experimenting with using drugs.
-If you misuse or abuse a drug, its pleasurable effects eventually decrease which in turn makes you want to keep using it, mentally and physically.
-Over time, your brain chemistry actually changes in ways so that you develop a powerful mental and sometimes physical urge to continue the use and/or abuse of the drug.
+At first, you have control over your choices, which leads to you experimenting with drugs.
+If you misuse or abuse a drug, its pleasurable effects eventually decrease, which in turn makes you want to keep using it, mentally and physically.
+Over time, your brain chemistry changes in ways so that you develop a powerful mental and sometimes physical urge to continue the use and/or abuse of the drug.

 Opioid Drugs Include: